francisco-rente/Hoeffding-Tree/log-reports/week2.md

 - The compilation has two main stages, placing of each logic section and routing, based on the floor planning algorithm.
 The compilation time is proportional to the amount of available space.
 - Host program setups the buffers that are migrated to the fpga and then retrieved with the results with OCL_check(args) and enqueue migrate.
 - Host <- HW link -> Kernel.
+- Companies producing FPGAs and their marketshare (such as Altera and Xillinx).
+- VLSI design software and steps of ASIC production.

 ### Notes for future developmments

 - Change allocation method, to correct align warning with align_allocator.
 - Link summary of HW: pratically all information that is needed for a analysis - kernel estimates and guidance, but takes longer).
-Compile summary of kernel (less info).
+Compile summary of kernel (less info, __enough for the job__).
 - 3 options: SW/CPU compilation, Kernel compilation and HW link, all necessary for HW execution.
 - Save the compile logs and statistics on submit, use Vitis analyser for checking progress (vitis ide has links that go directly to them)
 - Useful attributes: latency, LTU lookups, pipeline efficiency.